-Preferential acquisition and withdrawal rights of lessees: Under ULA, in the event of sale of the leased residential property, the lessee can enforce a preferential acquisition right within thirty calendar days as of the date when the lessor notifies his or her intention to transfer the residential property, the price and main conditions for the transfer.
-Lessees can exercise their withdrawal right if (i) the notification had not been served by the lessor; (ii) any of the essential transfer conditions were omitted in the notification or (iii) the sale and purchase price is lower or the other essential conditions are less onerous.
+Preferential acquisition and withdrawal rights of lessees: Under ULA. in the event of sale of the leased residential property, the lessee can enforce a preferential acquisition right within thirty calendar days as of the date when the lessor notifies his or her intention to transfer the residential property, the price and main conditions for the transfer.
+Lessees can exercise their withdrawal right if (i) the notification had not been served by the lessor; (ii) any of the essential transfer conditions were omitted in the notification or (iii) the sale and purchase price is lower, or the other essential conditions are less onerous.
 Preferential acquisition and withdrawal rights are not admitted if (i) the lessor transfers the leased residential property together with the rest of residential properties or premises owned in the same building, or (ii) all the residential properties or premises in one building that belong to several owners are transferred in favor of a single purchaser.
-However, in these cases housing legislation is expressly given the power to grant the competent administration preferential acquisition and withdrawal rights.
+It is noteworthy that certain authorities (such as municipalities and autonomous regions) benefit in some circumstances from pre-emptive rights over certain residential properties (e.g., sales of residential buildings located in Strained Market Areas in Catalonia owned by large property holders' legal entities).